-While New years has come and gone, so have many fitness resolutions.
+While New Year’s has come and gone, so have many fitness resolutions.
 You can lose those frustrating pounds and inches without an expensive gym membership.
 Here’s a simple guide to getting into shape (other than round!)

 What do you need to get started?

 Staying motivated in the beginning can be difficult unless you have a support system in place.
 Find a friend who’s willing to go walking or biking with you.
 Someone who will listen when your legs ache but will remind you how great you’ll look in that bathing suit this summer.
 If you don’t want to tell your friends (perhaps you want to “WOW” them), find some online support.
 You’ll find hundreds of free forums on weight loss, bodybuilding, etc.

 You need to set a goal for yourself.
 Maybe you have a pair of jeans that you want to fit comfortably in, perhaps you envision yourself a particular weight or size.
 If you’re severely overweight, set smaller goals, say losing 25-40 lbs.
 Give yourself a period of time to lose it, 10 or 12 weeks.
 To succeed in losing weight or inches you must have a goal.
 Without a goal, you’ll lose motivation.
 Without motivation- you’ll be sitting on the couch munching chips and ice cream.

 Before you begin, use a fabric measuring tape to take your body measurements.
 There will be days when the scale doesn’t budge at all, but if you’re tracking your inches, you’ll definitely continue to see progress.
 That’s one of the best motivators to keep you going forward.